AndrewHsu0730/nginx-2420/README_two.md

 sudo systemctl restart nginx.service
 ```

-Then, we can test if the connections work by running the following commands.
+Then, we can test if the connections work by running the following curl commands.

 ```bash
 curl http://<your_droplet_ip_address>